spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/managing-pipelines/index.md

 1. From the **Pipelines** tab, click **Configure** to modify an existing pipeline.
   ![](images/select-configure.png)
-2. Click **Pipeline actions** in the upper right corner, and select **Edit as JSON**.
+2. Click **Pipeline Actions** in the upper right corner, and select **Edit as JSON**.
   ![](images/pipeline-actions.png)